lcabaceira/supersizemyrepo/README.md

 Edit the src/main/java/super-size-my-repo.properties and configure your deployment location and the images location.

-files_deployment_location : Shoud be a in a place inside your contentStore.
+<b>files_deployment_location</b> : Shoud be a in a place inside your contentStore.
 This will be the root for the in-place bulkImport.<br/><br/>
-images_location=The tool randomly chooses from a folder of local images to include on the various document types.
+<b>images_location</b> : The tool randomly chooses from a folder of local images to include on the various document types.
 You need to set the images_location to a folder where you have jpg images.
 You can use the sample images by pointing the images_location to your <project location>/images.

 Tool Configuration files and options